Warning: long post about being a convert at Christmas time. Some self-pity and much nostalgia are involved. Proceed at your own risk.

-The theory is that if you create your own new Muslim family traditions, you will raise children who have the same kind of warm fuzzy feelings about their deen as you did growing up with Christmas.
+The theory is that if you create your own new Muslim family traditions, you will raise children who have the same kind of warm and fuzzy feelings about their deen as you did growing up with Christmas.

 And maybe you will grieve less for those traditions you have left behind.

-At this time of year, more than any other, I feel like an outsider: one foot firmly planted in the memories of my past, my culture, my upbringing, but one foot stoically outside.
-Planted there purposely, but not without sacrifice or longing.
+At this time of year, more than any other, I feel like an outsider: one foot firmly planted in the memories of my past, my culture, and my upbringing, but one foot stoically outside.
+Planted there purposefully, but not without sacrifice or longing.